Roger Federer has impressive start to new tennis season

 Federer started the match nervously and dropped the first three points, but dug out of a hole with trademark clutch serving.
 He discovered his groove by dominating Norrie’s serve and broke in the second game with a powerful cross-court backhand winner.

 Federer moved the British player around by crisply hitting the lines as he won five games in a row to take control of the set.
-Norrie was saved total humiliation by saving two set points in the sixth game to get on the scoreboard and earn healthy applause from the near capacity crowd.
+Norrie saved two set points in the sixth game to get on the scoreboard and earn applause from the near capacity crowd.

 Norrie seemed momentarily inspired as he gained two break points before Federer once again recovered to close out the first set in 31 minutes.

-The 20-time Grand Slam singles champion broke immediately in the second set and looked sharp as he cruised to an easy first-up victory in the tournament.
+The 20-time Grand Slam singles champion broke immediately in the second set and looked sharp as he cruised to an easy first-up victory in the tournament as Switzerland went on to beat Britain 3-0.

+Belinda Bencic defeated Katie Boulter 6-2, 7-6 (0) in the women’s singles to clinch the match before Federer and Bencic teamed up to prevail over Norrie and Boulter 4-3 (4), 4-1.

 Federer’s appearances at the past two Hopman Cups laid the groundwork for successful Australian Open campaigns.